KabrG/buckshot-roulette/README.md

 ```
 alias buckshot='<ABSOLUTE_PATH_TO_REPO>/.venv/bin/python3.11 <ABSOLUTE_PATH_TO_REPO>/game.py'
 ```
 lets you run the program by typing `buckshot` in terminal.
+Add this line into `~/.bashrc`.